 Make introductions and recap every few minutes

-Do not forget to introduce yourself to your viewers before starting your video, each and every time.
-For viewers who’ve joined in late, it would be good to do a quick recap of the discussion.
+Do not forget to introduce yourself to your viewers before starting your video every time.
+Also, it would be good for viewers who’ve joined in late to do a quick recap of the discussion.

 Many people may start to comment on your video as you are shooting, so take the time to read the comments and answer any questions or concerns that they may have.